Rikkirt/downloaderone/README.md

 NEED
+- In Settings: Make possible to set different audio/video formats (At least mp3 and opus)
+- In Settings: Make possible to set different quality levels
 - LOGGER.
 More traceble and userviewable logs per download.

 WANT
 - Finished message add title
-- Settings: Make possible to set different audio/video formats

 - Make UI to play the downloads (or as play action in row)
 - Translations